Baltoli/project-docs/notes/writeups/return_values.md

 trace provide us with exactly the sequence of constraints that we need!
 All the information is there ready to use (don't even need to do a graph search, I don't think!).

+Some thoughts on how this checking process will actually need to work.
+From the model generator we get a sequence of `Function`s associated with a return value.
+Similarly, from the inference mechanism, we can map a basic block onto the function return values that must have happened previously for execution to be in that basic block.
+The question is then how do we check the model's return value sequence against the possible assertions seen?

+So module graph generation goes `BB -> instructions -> module`.
+What if we added inference information to each basic block at the time it's constructed, then propagate that information as the graph is expanded?

+I think that all the information I need to check these properties is around somewhere in the system, it's just not in the right format or in the right place.

+Traces that we check are abstract of the particular instructions that generated the events (although modifications could be made in order to rectify that).
+This means that there's not an easy way to map events onto inferences as we'd like to.

+I think that entry and exit events need to be asociated with a CallInst rather than just a Function (for greater specificity).
+Done this.

+Let's construct the module basic block graph.
+This will give us the basic structure that we'll need to be checking things against I think - if we phrase the question as "is there a path such that these return values are certain" then I think we can check it.

+What do we want to put in this graph?
+We want to start with the basic block graph for the root function.
+Need to have entry and exit added to make these graphs spliceable.
+Now have spliceable basic block graphs - next step is to start at the root and build up to a specified depth.

+So now we have a slightly hacked-together implementation of the basic block graph that includes inferences on the basic blocks.
+The final step in putting this all together is to check the generated return value sequences against the basic block graph.
+To do this, we generate the expanded basic block graph from the bound function, then search it for a sequence of blocks whose assertions match the ones we care about seeing.
+Tomorrow, can start to work on the implementation of this.